freenas/freenas-docs/userguide/snippets/xseries.rst

 With IPMI
 ^^^^^^^^^

-.. note:: An IPMI remote management utility must be installed on the laptop or desktop computer used to manage the X series remotely, and the computer must have access to the same network as the X series.
+.. note:: The IPMItool remote management utility must be installed on the laptop or desktop computer used to manage the X series remotely, and the computer must have access to the same network as the X series.
 FreeBSD, macOS, and Linux have package systems which can be used to install
    `IPMItool <https://sourceforge.net/projects/ipmitool/>`__.
    For Windows, a simple option is to install IPMItool through `Cygwin <https://www.cygwin.com/>`__.

+   .. warning:: Only use IPMItool for remote IPMI management on the X
+      series.
+Other IPMI utilities may not work correctly or even damage the X series system.

 When the Out-of-Band management IP address has been determined, the